 - Nesting usually occurs from April through to July.

 - Swans build their nests in areas with abundant food supply, safe water, and few disturbances.

 - Male swans or cobs help with nest construction.

 - Pens (female swans) lay eggs 2 to 3 weeks after mating.

-- Pens sit on the set of eggs for 6 weeks or until eggs hatch.
+- Pens sit on the set of eggs for 6 weeks or until the eggs hatch.

 - Cygnets swim with their mother for protection and warmth.

-- The mother swan tends to be aggressive with guarding cygnets from predators and other threats.
+- The mother swan tends to be aggressive with guarding cygnets against predators and other threats.